nezaj/logs/fitness.md

 * Fish Oil        : 1    (10),   0.1%,  100.0%
 * Fasted          : 1     (0),   0.0%,  100.0%
 ```
+**Overall**
+* Bit of a mixed week
+* Coming back from Vegas definitely took me some time to recover
+* Solid w/ Jiu-Jitsu but skipped most morning workouts
+* Productive work week, pushed myself a chose a new team!
+* Pushed myself with fitness challenge after binge, definitely feeling proud

+**Fitness Challenge**
+* Did not execute well on fitness challenege this week
+* Main issue was binge at the end and skipping morning workouts
+* However, I did fast on Sunday to make up for damage, proud I stuck with it

+**Work**
+* Productive week
+* Worked hard and felt like I pushed myself
+* Ended up choosing a new team!
+Excited to be part of Recruiting Products

+**Personal**
+* Overall good week personally
+* Did a good job of recovering from Vegas and jumping back into routine
+* Got all my chores done
+* Made time for friends, family, and a bit of dating too

+**Takeaways**
+* Keep eye on the prize with fitness challenege
+* Keep pushing at work

 ### Day 221 (Sunday): 09/18/16
 Weight: 156.8lb